Idelalisib (Zydelig®)

 You usually take idelalisib twice a day.
 The tablets must be swallowed whole with a glass of water.
 They should not be chewed, broken or crushed.
 Take them at the same time every day.
 Idelalisib can be taken with or without food.

-If you forget to take your tablets, take the missed dose as soon as possible if it is less than 6 hours late.
-If you miss a dose by more than 6 hours, tell your doctor or nurse.
-Do not take a double dose unless your doctor tells you to.
+If you forget to take the tablets, take the missed dose as soon as possible if it is less than 6 hours late.
+If more than 6 hours has passed, take the next dose at the usual time.
+Do not take a double dose.

-• if you are sick (vomit) just after taking your tablets, contact the hospital – do not take another dose
+- if you are sick (vomit) just after taking them, do not take an extra dose.
+Take your next dose at the usual time.

 About side effects